kevgleeson78/Gesture-Based-UI-Project/README.md

 This project is a 4th year assignment for the module Gesture Based UI Development.
 At [GMIT](www.gmit.ie) Galway
 Author: Kevin Gleeson
-## Link to youtube demo [HERE](https://www.youtube.com/watch?v=qdQGHUeOEsk)
+## Link to YouTube demo [HERE](https://www.youtube.com/watch?v=qdQGHUeOEsk)

 ## Running the application

-Please follow the steps below to run the application on oyur andriod device.
+Please follow the steps below to run the application on your android device.

-### You will need an andriod mobile device along with a VR headset inorder to use this application.
+### You will need an android mobile device along with a VR headset in order to use this application.

 1. Clone this repository then connect you android device to your pc.

 2. Once cloned you will find an APK file named test.apk.

-3. Connect oyur android device to your pc via usb.
+3. Connect your android device to your pc via usb.

-4. Coppy the file over to your devices root directory.
+4. Copy the file over to your devices root directory.

-5. Disconnect yopur andriod device from your pc.
+5. Disconnect your android device from your pc.

-6. Locate the apk file on your mobile device clcik on it and install when prompted.
+6. Locate the apk file on your mobile device click on it and install when prompted.

-7. You may be warned about the security of the unknown apk file you will have to allow it ro run just follwo the instruction th e device gives yo to allow it to run.
+7. You may be warned about the security of the unknown apk file you will have to allow it to run just follow the instruction the e device gives you to allow it to run.
 It may vary between devices.

 8. Start the application on your device